 Sean: I know.
 I remembered this movie as being very stripped down and sleek, but in reality it is incredibly dense.

 Kristine: Ok.
 What did you think of the shining business?
 Did you find it hokey or effective?

 Sean: I love the conceit of the shining, and I think that without it the movie wouldn’t have as much power.
 In fact, Danny as an uncanny child is central to the movie for me.
 I don’t find it hokey.
 In King’s book it might be hokey, but in Kubrick’s hands it is not.

 Kristine: I heart Danny forever.
-We are to believe, since Magical Negro explains that the ability to shine is passed down, that Jack also has the shine, which is why he can see and interact with the spirits in the hotel, right?
+We are to believe, since Halloran explains that the ability to shine is passed down, that Jack also has the shine, which is why he can see and interact with the spirits in the hotel, right?
 Is the shine what drives Jack crazy or is it unrelated?

-Sean: I actually think Halloran’s monologue about his grandmother directly links Danny to the black community in a way that is worth thinking about.
+Sean: I actually think Halloran’s monologue about his grandmother directly links Danny to the Black community in a way that is worth thinking about.
 It also feels like a metaphor for the history of slavery.